bnossum/midgetv/README.md

 "set_cascading" is used to reduce the size of the core.

 ##### Highlevel morse example
+With iCEcube2 for compilation (Synplify Pro as synthesis tool), we get the following:

 FPGA/Board                          | SB_LUT4  | EBRs | SRAM | Clock  (MHz)
 :---------------------------------- | :------- | :--- | :--- | :----------
 `ICE40HX1K-VQ100` `iceblink40-hx1k` | 444 | 4 | 0 | 70